Is there a higher love?

 That’s a great question.

-I’ve often imagined the perfect love life with everything working out beautifully, just like in the movies.
+I’ve often imagined the perfect love life with everything working out beautifully just like in the movies.
 But reality is quite different from the movies.
-A higher love has elements that must be met before we can reach the highest level on our Gantt chart of love.
+A higher love has elements that must be met before we can reach the highest level of love bliss.
 Does it really exist if our only reference of it is in the world of make belief?
 Or is there really a higher love?
 What does that even mean?

 I’m not talking about this version:

 The love of a higher power.
 The idolization of a man-made mythical (or real) person that we have given our power over to.
 The organized doctrine that keeps us in fear of knowing our true power.
 Call it whatever you like, there is no higher power telling us what to do and testing us unless you believe it to be so.
+The universe just doesn’t work that way.
 This is not the higher love that I speak of.